 My possible outcomes in one month’s time:

 - The stock finishes between $45.01 and $54.99 – I keep my $10 and any dividends that were paid on ABC

 - The stock finishes above $55 – my shares get “called away” at $55 and I receive a 10% capped profit.
 If the stock finishes that month at $65 I left a lot of gain on the table.

 - The stock finishes below $45 – I get to put my 100 shares to someone at $45.
 If the stock takes a real nose dive I will have lost the $5/share between my $50 basis and the $45 strike price, but I may not have lost what I could have lost if the stock is actively trading at $30 on the open market.

 Would I Ever Enter into a Collar or Split Strike Options Contract?

 Absolutely.
-I think this is a fantastic strategy to implement once I get to 100 shares on my long term holds from way back in my dividend growth days (feels like a lifetime a go since I stopped because of some naked puts that went south on me).
-When/if I get around to implementing this strategy I think I’ll be going way out of the money and just generating some cash to further my investing.
+I think this is a fantastic strategy to implement once I get to 100 shares on my long-term holds from way back in my dividend growth days (feels like a lifetime ago since I stopped because of some naked puts that went south on me).
+When/if I get around to implementing this strategy I think I’ll be going way out of money and just generating some cash to further my investing.

 Are you having trouble with debt?
 Consider contacting White Mount Partners to consolidate the amount you owe.

 Interesting.
 I thought Madoff was involved in purchasing stocks only, that’s at least what I saw in one of the documentaries about him.
 So this Split Strike strategy he allegedly applied is also new to me.
 Funny is that it is a simple Collar strategy.